subsquid/docs/docs/basics/squid-processor.md

 ## Configuration

-An instance of the processor should be configured to define the block range to be indexed, and the data selectors to be fetched from the archive.
-See the configuration pages of the corresponding sections
+A processor instance should be configured to define the block range to be indexed, and the selectors of data to be fetched from the archive.
+See the configuration pages of the corresponding sections.

 ## `processor.run()`